Santa Marta

 Food

 A guide to the city's cuisine.
-Advice on the best restaurants and eateries in the city.
+Advice on the best restaurants and eateries in the city as well as some of the region's typical dishes.

 Transportation